 If you really want to make your photos stand out, I highly suggest you have a professional assist you with your hair and makeup.
 Opt for a hairstyle that adds body and volume to your hair.
 Extensions can be used if necessary or desired.

-Now, the next step is to reach out to me about YOUR personal branding session to start planning and brainstorming all our ideas to make your perfect for your business.
+Now, the next step is to reach out to me about your personal branding session.
+Let’s start planning and brainstorming all our ideas to make your session perfect for your business.
 Click HERE to contact me to start!